nahmanmate/code-research-mcp-server/README.md

 - Returns: Detailed package information including version, author, and links
 - Results are cached for 1 hour

+#### `search_all`
+Search all platforms simultaneously for comprehensive results.
+- Parameters:
+  - `query` (required): Search query string
+  - `limit` (optional): Maximum results per platform (1-5, default: 3)
+- Returns: Combined results from all platforms:
+  1. Stack Overflow questions and answers
+  2. MDN documentation
+  3. GitHub repositories and code
+  4. npm packages
+  5. PyPI packages
+- Results are cached for 1 hour
+- Note: Executes all searches in parallel for faster response

 ## Requirements

 - Node.js >= 20.11.0